Boldly Christian. Unquestionably Academic.

-Beginning with PreK-2 through 12th grade our proven program excels because it’s more than textbooks and lectures.
-Teachers instill a love of learning and critical thinking through both core and elective courses.
+Beginning with PreK-2 through 12th grade our proven program excels because we know educating a student is more than just textbooks and lectures.
+At Providence, our teachers instill a love of learning and critical thinking through both core and elective courses.
 We offer over 40 Advance Placement and honors classes.
 Our innovative technology program begins in pre-elementary school and is designed to support learning and prepare them to succeed in the digital age.
 We have consistently beaten the state and national averages on SAT and ACT scores and have had multiple merit finalists and semi-finalists.
 Our distinguished faculty are all certified and forty percent of them have earned advanced degrees.

 Providence also has one of the strongest high school athletic programs in Northeast Florida, winning District, Regional and State Championships.
 Our students have been recognized by ESPN, Sports Illustrated and Max Preps.
 Many of our athletes receive college scholarships and some have even excelled to the professional level.

 Visual and performing arts courses offer students the opportunity to nurture and explore their God-given talents, and share those gifts in significant ways.
 Our musical theatre department presented the Broadway hit, Mary Poppins, this year.
 Our Visual Arts and Dance programs have earned numerous awards and college scholarships.